vlaaad/reveal/README.md

   - an alternative can be searching one item at a time synchronously. might have bad performance.
 - contextual eval:
-  - alt+up/down for history
+  - alt+up/down for history (persist history? per what?)
   - auto-insert closing brackets
   - pick some useful ns to eval in
 - more representations of objects:
   - as arbitrary JavaFx/cljfx nodes
-  - url: as content, maybe even as a web page
   - directory: as file tree
   - file: as content
-  - coll of maps, coll of same-length vectors: as table
   - graph-like data: as plots. see:
     - https://github.com/thi-ng/geom/blob/master/geom-viz/src/core.org
     - https://github.com/metasoarous/oz